Last updated: May 29, 2026

 Medicare counseling

-What it helps with: Nebraska Nebraska SHIP counselors help with Medicare questions, plan choices, problem solving, and Medicare fraud or error concerns.
-The Department of Insurance says SHIP and SMP do not sell insurance and do not endorse companies, products, or agents.
+What it helps with: Nebraska SHIP and SMP counselors help with Medicare questions, plan choices, problem solving, and Medicare fraud or error concerns.
+The Department of Insurance says SHIP and SMP do not sell insurance or endorse companies, products, or agents.

 Who may qualify: People with Medicare, people soon to start Medicare, family helpers, and caregivers can ask for counseling.